Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Results

-We derive the C/O abundance based on photoionization models using version 4.23\footnote{\url{http://home.iaa.csic.es/~epm/HII-CHI-mistry-UV.html}} of \hcmuv\, \citep{PM2017} {using as ionizing source for the models the POPSTAR synthetic SEDs \citep{Molla2009} and assuming the relations between metallicity and excitation for EELGs assumed by the code when no auroral emission line is provided.} As input, we use CIV, CIII], OIII]$\lambda\lambda$1661,1666, H$\beta$, and [OIII]. {We consider the ratio OIII]$\lambda$1661/OIII]$\lambda$1666=0.44, based on photoionization models \citep{Gutkin2016}.
-Due to the spectral resolution of $\sim 7$\r{A} at 1666\r{A} for the C3-VUDS sample, the OIII]$\lambda\lambda$1661,1666 is blended and then the measured flux corresponds to the doublet.
-On the other hand, for the C3-VANDELS sample the spectral resolution is $\sim 3$\r{A} at 1666\r{A}, we multiplied by a factor 1.44 the measured OIII]$\lambda$1666 flux to account for the doublet.} We include the flux of the doublet OIII]$\lambda\lambda$1661,1666 in the input in the cases where the line is detected with S/N$>$2.
-For the other lines, in the case of an upper limit, the 2$\sigma$ limit is considered as input in the code with an error of 1$\sigma$.
-The obtained C/O values are, on average, $\sim 0.14$ dex higher than that obtained if using the C3O3 calibration proposed by \cite{PM2017}.
+As input, we use CIII], OIII]$\lambda\lambda$1661,1666, H$\beta$, and [OIII]. {We do not include CIV in the input since CIV is only detected in 42\% of our sample. }{We consider the ratio OIII]$\lambda$1661/OIII]$\lambda$1666=0.44, based on photoionization models \citep{Gutkin2016}.
+Due to the spectral resolution of $\sim 7$\r{A} at 1666\r{A} for the C3-VUDS sample, the OIII]$\lambda\lambda$1661,1666 is blended, and then the measured flux corresponds to the doublet.
+On the other hand, for the C3-VANDELS sample, the spectral resolution is $\sim 3$\r{A} at 1666\r{A}, we multiplied by a factor 1.44 the measured OIII]$\lambda$1666 flux to account for the doublet.} We include the flux of the doublet OIII]$\lambda\lambda$1661,1666 in the input in the cases where the line is detected with S/N$>$2.
+For the other lines, in the case of an upper limit, the 2$\sigma$ limit is considered as input in the code with an error of 1$\sigma$, {following the methodology described in \cite{PM2023}}.
+The obtained C/O values are, on average, $\sim 0.11$ dex higher than that obtained if using the C3O3 calibration proposed by \cite{PM2017}.